paulpiazza/documentation/docs/javascript/section_61.md

 This section is the _recursive_ step, calling the function with arguments which bring us closer to the base case.
 In this example, we’re reducing the length of the name by a single letter.
 Eventually, there will be a function call with no letters given as the argument.

-For comparison’s sake, here is pseudo-code for an _iterative_ approach to the same problem:
+For comparison’s sake, here is plaintext-code for an _iterative_ approach to the same problem:

 ```
  define function, speller   for each letter in the name argument     print the letter   print "all done"